percona/pmm-doc/docs/details/advisors/checks/performance-pg-stale-replication-slot.md

-# PostgreSQL Stale Replication Slot
+# PostgreSQL stale replication slot

 ## Description

-Stale replication slots will lead to WAL file accumulation and can result in a DB server outage.
+Stale replication slots will lead to WAL file accumulation.
+This can result in a DB server outage.

 A stale replication slot is a slot that satisfies the following criteria:
 - Not a temporary slot.